(Professional Accredited Degree)

 Students who complete the pre-professional four-year Bachelor of Arts in Architecture, including all requirements outlined above for both the Core and Advanced Programs, are eligible to apply for the fifth-year Bachelor of Architecture degree program.
 The Bachelor of Architecture program offers students who have already completed a bachelor degree an opportunity to continue their architectural education within a vibrant urban community that includes civic and cultural institutions, residential fabrics, social infrastructures, international businesses, and a broad collection of architectural practices, consultant firms, and other design-related resources.
 The location of the B.Arch. program in UNC Charlotte’s Center City Building embeds students and faculty within the lifeblood of the profession, and the program is structured in order to take advantage of the personal and material resources of the city.
 The serendipity of the urban realm and the ability to witness the workings of the profession in situ drive the objective of the program to produce civic-minded and technologically-adept young professionals.
 Students who complete the Bachelor of Architecture program receive the Bachelor of Architecture degree, which is the professional undergraduate degree accredited by the National Architectural Accreditation Board (NAAB).
 This degree qualifies graduates to complete their professional internship and take the Architecture Registration Exam and, in turn, become a licensed Architect.
 The mechanism for tracking the internship requirements toward professional licensure is the Internship Development Program (IDP) run by the National Council of Architectural Registration Boards (NCARB).

-- Declaration of Major: Applicants must first apply to UNC Charlotte indicating the Architecture major as their intended major.
-UNC Charlotte applications must be complete by January 31.
-Applicants must also submit a second application to the School of Architecture (SoA) by the posted deadlines.
-Students already enrolled at UNC Charlotte access the SoA Application from the School of Architecture’s website.
-The SoA Undergraduate Admission Review includes an evaluation of the UNC Charlotte and SoA applications by a faculty committee with qualified applicants granted a personal interview (which will include a presentation of their portfolio of creative work).
+All students must first apply to the University and then submit a second online application to the School of Architecture (SoA).
+The SoA Undergraduate Admission Review includes an evaluation of the UNC Charlotte and SoA applications by a faculty committee, and a personal interview of selected applicants, including a presentation of their creative work.
 All SoA admission decisions are completed by April 1 for entry beginning in the Fall semester.

 Undergraduate admission to the School of Architecture is to the Four-Year Bachelor of Arts in Architecture (B.A. in Architecture) – a pre-professional foundation degree that serves two primary academic tracks that culminate in professional accredited degrees.
 The first track is the “4+1” one-year Bachelor of Architecture (B.Arch) degree (professionally accredited).
 The second track is the “4+2” two-year Master of Architecture (M.Arch.) degree (professionally accredited), including further options for dual-degrees and post-professional graduate studies in Urban Design, Geography, Business/Real Estate Development, and Computing and Information Systems.
 Students who do not intend to pursue an accredited professional architecture degree may elect a modified undergraduate curriculum that allows greater academic flexibility.